qoobaa/active_model-password_reset/README.md

 # ActiveModel::PasswordReset

-`ActiveModel::PasswordReset` is a lightweight password reset model implemented on top of ActiveModel::Model.
+`ActiveModel::PasswordReset` is a lightweight password reset model implemented on top of `ActiveModel::Model`.
 It does not require storing any additional information in the database.
 Resulting token is signed by `ActiveSupport::MessageVerifier` class, using `secret_key_base` and salt.
 Token is invalidated when:

 * user changed password
 * expiration time passed (default: 24 hours)